RMHogervorst/blog/content/post/2024-04-24-entity-resolution/index.md

 - Opensanctions uses an advanced data model https://www.opensanctions.org/reference/

 ## Read even more (modern papers about entity resolution)
-- Pre-trained embeddings for entity resolution; experimental analysis [@zeakisPreTrainedEmbeddingsEntity2023]
+- Pre-trained embeddings for entity resolution; experimental analysis Zekis 2023  https://doi.org/10.14778/3598581.3598594
-- Unsupervised graph-based entity resolution [@kirielleUnsupervisedGraphBasedEntity2023]
+- Unsupervised graph-based entity resolution: "Unsupervised Graph-Based Entity Resolution for Complex Entities" Kirielle ert al. 2023 https://dl.acm.org/doi/10.1145/3533016
-- An overview of end-to-end Entity resolution for big data  oftewel [@christophidesOverviewEndtoEndEntity2021]
+- An overview of end-to-end Entity resolution for big data; "Entity resolution on-demand" Christophides et al. 2021
-- Entity resolution on demand [@simoniniEntityResolutionOndemand2022]
+- Entity resolution on demand: "Entity resolution on demand" Simonini et al. 2022 https://dl.acm.org/doi/10.14778/3523210.3523226
-- Benchmarking filtering techiques for entity resolution [@papadakisBenchmarkingFilteringTechniques2023]
+- Benchmarking filtering techiques for entity resolution: "Benchmarking Filtering Techniques for Entity Resolution" https://ieeexplore.ieee.org/document/10184692/ Papadakis et al. 2023
-- Entity matching using large language models [@peetersEntityMatchingUsing2023]
+- Entity matching using large language models: "Entity Matching using Large Language Models", Peeters&Bizer 2023 http://arxiv.org/abs/2310.11244

 [^1]: This is what you get when stuff keeps being reinvented, statisticians tried to describe the process, and computer scientists apperently never read anything outside of their field and invented it all over again.
 So now it is called entity resolution, data matchine and sometimes deduplication.
 [^2]: Yes, I know, game of thrones is not real.
 But I have spend years reading the longwinded books (We still wait for the last two books, George!) and watching a series that started out awesome and became gradually worse and worse.
 Let's channel those long long years of suffering into a joke.